Constructing g-computation estimators: two case studies in selection bias: Standard G-computation

-Having determined the estimating functions for g-computation, we can now show that our estimator is consistent and asymptotically normal.
+Having determined the estimating functions, we can now show that our estimator is consistent and asymptotically normal.
 To demonstrate this, M-estimation theory (under some additional regularity conditions) requires us to only show that each of the corresponding estimating equations is unbiased at the true parameter value \cite{Boos2013M, Stefanski2002Calculus}.
 So, we need to show $E[g_1(Z; \theta)] = 0$ holds for the true value of $\theta$.
+Here, we provide a sketch of an argument with a more formal proof in the Appendix.
 Note that $E\left\{ S_i \left[Y_i - m(\mathbb{X}_i; \beta) \right] \mathbb{X}_i^T \right\} = 0$ follows directly from standard maximum likelihood theory.
 For the means, unbiasedness follows from the identification assumptions and correct outcome model specification.
 Finally, the estimating equation for the average casual effect is unbiased as it is simply a transformation of unbiased parameters.
-In the Appendix, we provide a more formal proof of these results.
-Therefore, the g-computation estimator is consistent and asymptotically normal, and we can use the empirical sandwich variance estimator.
-Note that use of g-computation is still premised on the identification assumptions (e.g., causal consistency, exchangeability, positivity) and that our outcome model is correctly specified.
+Therefore, the g-computation estimator is consistent and asymptotically normal.
+Note that use of g-computation is still premised on the identification assumptions (e.g., causal consistency, exchangeability, positivity) and that the outcome model is correctly specified.

-While the standard g-computation algorithm is valid for some causal structures with selection bias (e.g., traditional differential loss to follow-up where selection, or censoring, depends on the treatment and certain covariates that also impact the outcome), the previous procedure might not work for other structures.
+While the standard g-computation algorithm is valid for some causal structures with selection bias, the previous procedure might not work for other structures.
 Below we consider two case studies where standard g-computation fails to recover the average causal effect but a modified g-computation algorithm does.